The Secret Family History

 “Who’s he?” said Dicky.

-“Well, Milorad was part of the Infamous Eight,” said Belle.
+“Well, Milorad was part of the Infamous Eight,” said Samantha.
 “He and Leo often controlled the Imperial Court, whether the Czar liked it or not.
 There were rumors that they controlled the Russian Parliament as well.”

 “I’m confused,” said Sean.
 “Milorad?”